Naereen/OMicroB/targets/numworks/tests/prolog/README.md

 This folder contains [the code](prolog.ml), embeds one of the [examples](https://github.com/Naereen/Tiny-Prolog-in-OCaml-OneFile/tree/master/examples) I wrote in 2018/2020, for a tiny [Prolog](https://en.wikipedia.org/wiki/Prolog) implementation, written in [the OCaml language](https://ocaml.org/).

-- See [this file `prolog.ml`](prolog.ml) for instructions to build the project (really easy: clone, run `make`, relax and enjoy :tada:).
+To build the project, it should be really easy: clone, run `make`, relax and enjoy :tada:.
 The implementation focuses on a very small subset of Prolog, see the examples for a good idea of what is supported.

 ## How to build the NWA Numworks app